AurelDP/Continuum/README.md

     - If the workspace of the node is on your local machine, **Docker** and **Maven** must be installed on it
 2. Make sure that the **Kubernetes**, **Kubernetes CLI**, **Docker**, **Docker Pipeline**, **Git** and **Prometheus** plugins are installed
 3. Configure a **Docker credential** (username and password) `dockerhub_id` to connect to Docker Hub
+    - The connection information for **Docker Hub** can be found in the report associated with the project

 #### Pipeline configuration